Pinarello: Dogma series

-The Pinarello Dogma was the first of the current top line of bicycle made by the company and was the first bicycle of a 'new generation' of frames, it is the successor to the Pinarello Prince range and was released for sale to the public in 2010.
-The frames focus around a completely asymmetric design made entirely of 60HM1K carbon fibre, with the right hand side of the Dogma frame is different in shape and section to that of the left side, thus providing increased rigidity against forces placed upon the frame by the action of pedalling.
+The Pinarello Dogma was the company's top-of-the-line model, the first bicycle of a 'new generation' of frames.
+It was the successor to the Pinarello Prince range, released for sale to the public in 2010.
+The frame had a completely asymmetric design made entirely of 60HM1K carbon fibre, with the right hand side of the Dogma frame different in shape and section to that of the left side, thus providing increased rigidity against forces placed upon the frame by pedalling.

-In 2011 the successor the Dogma, the Pinarello Dogma 2 was revealed at the 2011 Tour de France.
+In 2011, the successor to the Dogma, the Pinarello Dogma 2 was revealed at the 2011 Tour de France.
 The Dogma 2 featured aerodynamic improvements which increased the efficiency of the frame.

 Bradley Wiggins rode the Dogma 2 to victory in the 2012 Tour de France.
 In 2012, mountain bike trials rider, Martyn Ashton, created a video in which he performed several tricks and stunts on a Dogma 2.
-The video, entitled "Road Bike Party", went viral, gaining over half a million views in one day, and it currently has over eight million views on YouTube.
+The video, entitled "Road Bike Party", went viral, gaining over half a million views in one day, and it has currently had over fourteen million views on YouTube.

-The Pinarello Dogma K features Pinarellos 'Century Ride' geometry and uses frame design that provides increased comfort without compromising the overall performance.
-As with other modern Pinarellos, the frame incorporates an asymmetric design which offsets the asymmetric forces created during the pedalling.
-The Dogma K and the Dogma frame differ from each other in the angle of the seat tube, brought back to increase shock absorption, and reduced head tube angle as well as slightly longer chain stays to increase comfort.
-Furthermore, a longer wheelbase makes for a frame that is less rigid vertically, improving shock absorption.
-The Pinarello ROKH is a frame that was made in an effort to offer the excellent performance of the DOGMA K to a wider group of cyclists.
-The ROKH's geometry is similar in shape and construction but with an even longer wheel base to add even more vertical compliance than the Dogma K. The Dogma K Hydro mirrors the new model variation seen with the Dogma 65.1, whereby hydraulic disc brakes have now been added.
-The Hydro features new ONDA HD (Hydraulic Disc) forks, as well as new chainstays accommodating the RAD braking system seen on both the DOGMA XC and Dogma 65.1 Hydro.
+The Pinarello Dogma K featured Pinarello"s 'Century Ride' geometry, using frame design that provided increased comfort without compromising overall performance.
+As with other modern Pinarellos, the frame incorporated an asymmetrical design which offset the asymmetric forces created by pedalling.
+The Dogma K and the Dogma frame differed from each other in the angle of the seat tube, brought back to increase shock absorption, and reduced head tube angle, as well as slightly longer chain stays to increase comfort.
+Furthermore, a longer wheelbase made for a frame that is less rigid vertically, improving shock absorption.
+The Pinarello ROKH frame was made in an effort to offer the excellent performance of the DOGMA K to a wider group of cyclists.
+The ROKH's geometry was similar in shape and construction but with an even longer wheel base to add even more vertical compliance than the Dogma K. The Dogma K Hydro mirrored the new model variation seen with the Dogma 65.1, whereby hydraulic disc brakes had now been added.
+The Hydro featured a new ONDA HD (Hydraulic Disc) fork, as well as new chainstays accommodating the RAD braking system seen on both the DOGMA XC and Dogma 65.1 Hydro.